dabloem/signup-app/readme.md

 2. Configuration using Database login-module code.

-	There are two roles in the application, *ROLE_AMINISTRATOR* can approve and deny signup request, *ROLE_VIEWER* can view the pages.

-	The */admin* path is protected by default, use *BASIC* based authentication, please refer the configuration in *web.xml* file under the *WEB-INF* folder.

 	The User/Roles related data are stored in the database, this can be configured in the JBoss AS easily.
-Follow the following steps to configuration.
+Follow the following steps to configure.

 	1. Create database *signup*(I used mysql), and grant all privileges to *signupuser/signuppass* .
 	2. Create a datasource in *${JBOSS_HOME}/standlone/configuration/standalone.xml* .